 Related: the so-called “Follow-the-Improbability Game”.

 Details: “imitative learning” describes LLM pretraining, but not posttraining; my claim is that LLM capabilities come almost entirely from the former, not the latter.
-That’s not obvious, but I argue for it in “Foom & Doom” §2.3.3, and see also a couple papers downplaying the role of RLVR (Karan & Du 2025, Venhoff et al. 2025), along with “Most Algorithmic Progress is Data Progress” by Beren Millidge.
+That’s not obvious, but I argue for it in “Foom & Doom” §2.3.3, and see also a couple papers downplaying the role of RLVR (Karan & Du 2025, Venhoff et al. 2025, Yue et al. 2025), along with “Most Algorithmic Progress is Data Progress” by Beren Millidge.

 E.g. if my brain is predicting what someone else will say, that’s related to auditory inputs, and if my brain is speaking, that involves motor-control commands going to my larynx etc. There is no straightforward mechanical translation from one to the other, analogous to the straightforward mechanical translation from “predict the next token” to “output the next token” in LLM pretraining.
 More in “Foom & Doom” §2.3.2.